Office

 Currently accepting resumes for the following positions:

-ASSISTANT ATTORNEY GENERAL – SPECIAL PROSECUTIONS DIVISION
+- ASSISTANT ATTORNEY GENERAL – SPECIAL LITIGATION SECTION, CIVIL DIVISION

 Details on positions can be found at the bottom of the page.